 Born in Rostov-on-Don, Kirill Serebrennikov completed his formal education in Physics in his hometown in 1992.
-During his studies he began a self-taught education as a director of theater opera, film and television as well as a costume designer.
+During his studies he began a self-taught education as a director of theater, opera, film and television as well as a costume designer.

 Furthermore he directed opera productions such as Falstaff at the Mariinsky Theater in St. Petersburg, Le coq d’or at the Bolshoi in Moscow and American Lulu at the Wiener Festwochen.

 In 2011 Kirill Serebrennikov founded an experimental workshop-project called “Plattform.”

-As Artistic Director of the collective of young artists known as Studio Seve, Serebrennikov has staged A Midsummer Night’s Dream and Lewis Carroll’s The Hunting of the Snark among other works.
+As Artistic Director of the collective of young artists known as Studio Seven, Serebrennikov has staged A Midsummer Night’s Dream and Lewis Carroll’s The Hunting of the Snark among other works.
 Studio Seven is a part of the Gogol Center, which Kirill Serebrennikov has led artistically since 2012.

-Moscow’s Gogol Center is a genre-bending theater laboratory, which is unique in the Russian cultural landscape, where Serebrennikov has staged such works at Gogol’s Dead Souls, a musical adaptation by Duncan Sheik based on Frank Wedekind’s Spring Awakening, as well as Machine Müller, inspired by Meiner Müller’s Hamletmaschine and in collaboration with the Goethe Institut.
+Moscow’s Gogol Center is a genre-bending theater laboratory, which is unique in the Russian cultural landscape, where Serebrennikov staged such works at Gogol’s Dead Souls, a musical adaptation by Duncan Sheik based on Frank Wedekind’s Spring Awakening, as well as Machine Müller, inspired by Meiner Müller’s Hamletmaschine and in collaboration with the Goethe Institut.

 (Please discard any previously dated material.
 The text may not be abridged or altered without the prior consent of ARSIS Artist Management.)